-New readers: This is an in-depth, chapter by chapter review and analysis of the book Your Money Or Your Life.
+For new readers: This is an in-depth, chapter by chapter review and analysis of the book Your Money Or Your Life that we're running throughout the month of January.
 Join us!
 You can buy YMOYL here, and you can find the first post in the series here.

 We've got just two more chapters to go, and just a few transitions left to make in our thinking about money.
 And the key mental shift readers make in Chapter 8 is to change how we think about savings:

 This quote is only partly right.
-Most "normal" people don't save any money at all, so when they "regard savings" it's only logical that it would be an exercise in pure fantasy.
+Most "normal" people don't save any money at all, so when they "regard savings" it's an exercise in pure fantasy.

 Your case, however, is different.
 Now that you're executing the steps of YMOYL, you're consistently saving excess cash every month.
 It's a regular habit for you.